GravityKit/GravityView/readme.txt

 = 2.7.1 on February 24, 2020 =

-* Fixed: PHP error when editing entries
+* Fixed: Fatal error when viewing entries using WPML or Social Sharing & SEO extensions

 = 2.7 on February 20, 2020 =